 If you do not have a local primary doctor, your nurse will make sure you get all the additional services and therapies you need.

-A team of radiation therapist will treat you each day, making sure you are comfortable and correctly aligned for treatment using aids such as a cushion, footrest, headrest or other custom made device.
-During treatment, your radiation therapist will remain close by to ensure you are comfortable and the treatment is effective.
+A team of radiation therapists will treat you each day, making sure you are comfortable and correctly aligned for treatment using aids such as a cushion, footrest, headrest or other custom made device.

 Patient Services Representative